COSC3020/brute-force-sorting-KobeLimon21/README.md

 Sources:
 https://github.com/COSC3020/brute-force-sorting-swilso59-1   - viewed this repo

-https://dev.to/ashutoshsarangi/approaching-brute-force-algorithm-using-javascript-4ppl   - examples of different ways it's used
+https://dev.to/ashutoshsarangi/approaching-brute-force-algorithm-using-javascript-4ppl   - examples of implementations with other real world aspects